top of page

 Berkeley Nature Camps: summer outdoor education and hikes for kids at Tilden Regional Park.
 Drop-off and pick-up Mondays-Thursdays at Lake Anza Parking Lot, and Fridays at Tilden Nature Area.

 Oakland Nature Camps: summer, fall, winter, and spring outdoor education and hikes for kids.
-Summer camps June 10-June 28 at Joaquin Miller Park: drop-off and pick-up Mondays-Fridays at Joaquin Miller Playground.
-Summer camps July 1-August 2 at Reinhardt Redwood Regional Park: drop-off and pick-up Mondays-Wednesdays and Fridays at Canyon Meadow Staging Area, and Thursdays at Skyline Gate Staging Area.
+Fall and spring camp at Reinhardt Redwood Regional Park: drop-off and pick-up each day at Canyon Meadow Staging Area.
+June summer camps at Joaquin Miller Park: drop-off and pick-up Mondays-Fridays at Joaquin Miller Playground.
+July summer camps at Reinhardt Redwood Regional Park: drop-off and pick-up Mondays-Wednesdays and Fridays at Canyon Meadow Staging Area, and Thursdays at Skyline Gate Staging Area.

-Cupertino Nature Camps: NEW!
-2024 summer day camps in Rancho San Antonio County Park and Open Space Preserve in Cupertino/Los Altos Hills.
-Based on parent requests, Inspire's summer camps are also anticipated to expand to Vasona Lake County Park + Oak Meadow Park in Los Gatos in Summer 2025.
+Cupertino Nature Camps: spring and summer day camps in Rancho San Antonio County Park and Open Space Preserve in Cupertino/Los Altos Hills.

 secret garden in redwood regional park.j